Inboxes continue to be hit with bogus “Order confirmation” emails purporting to be from Internet giant Amazon.

-The email is not from Amazon and the order details that it contains are fake.
-In fact, the email is a phishing scam designed to steal your personal and financial information.
+However, the emails are not from Amazon and the order details that they contain are fake.
+In fact, the messages are phishing scams designed to steal your personal and financial information.

 The scammers know that at least a few people will mistakenly believe that their Amazon account has been used to conduct unauthorized transactions and will click on the “refund” link.